 Sans serif logo fonts

-Sans serifs are trending and are a go-to for online brands due to their crisp readability on screen.
-Check out the sans serif logo fonts below.
-They’re powerful in their simplicity.
+This logo font style is a go-to for online brands due to its crisp readability on screen.
+Examples of sans serif logo fonts include Google, Netflix, and Meta! below.

 Script or cursive logo fonts